 6. Enter your ASIN number

 Enter your product ASIN, which will supply Amazon with the correct link for your Amazon Post after you've added your creatives.
-Then, if customers click on your Amazon Post, they will be directed to your product listing, making sure your ASIN is correct.
+Then, if customers click on your Amazon Post, they will be directed to your product listing, ensuring your ASIN is correct.

 7. Submit Your Amazon Post